Appointment of Mentors

 The Mentor will be receiving work on a regular basis from the student, either through attachments to email (recommended) or through fax or postal mail.
 You may comment on work submitted by e-mail and attach a copy to the essay if you wish.
 If postal mail is chosen by the student, please inform them that they must enclose a stamped self-addressed envelope with their mailing so that their corrected work may be returned.

 Comment helpfully to the student on his/her progress.
-The University does not assign marks, grades or a grade point average at any stage of research or APEL programmes.
+The Western Orthodox Academy and the Western Orthodox University do not assign marks, grades or a grade point average at any stage of research or APEL programmes.
 However, the Mentor should indicate clearly where a submission does not meet a pass standard for the award in question (see below under “Sub-standard work”).
 Your summative comments on academic work and eventually on the transcript should be looking for the positive throughout and responding holistically to what the student has done.
 There is no requirement for a lengthy critique of the work submitted.

 Mentors are requested to keep an electronic log of student/Mentor contacts with brief comments on progress.
-Submit a copy of the log (by e-mail) to the University at the end of each year.
+Submit a copy of the log (by e-mail) to the Western Orthodox Academy at the end of each year.
 Keep a copy of the log and submit it with the final portfolio and report.

 Vacations and similar absences